-In Real Estate PPC (Pay Per Click) is actually very effective from my experience.
+In Real Estate PPC (Pay Per Click) is actually very effective from our experience.
 It drives highly qualified, knowledgeable, and specific inquiries.
 Think middle to bottom of the lead funnel.PPC will place you at the top of search feeds based on a pre-determined selection of Chinese keywords.

 With PPC the most important aspects to consider are: